The link between employee engagement and recognition

 6. Use insights to close engagement gaps

 Recognition data helps organizations understand where engagement is thriving — and where it’s at risk.
-By analyzing recognition patterns, leaders can identify blind spots, address inequities, and intervene early, before disengagement becomes a bigger issue.
+By looking at who’s being recognized — and who isn’t — leaders can quickly spot blind spots, inequities, or struggling teams.
+Using data to adjust recognition habits ensures appreciation is felt consistently and inclusively, long before disengagement turns into turnover.

 Engagement doesn’t live in a single program or moment.
 It’s built through everyday employee experiences — feeling informed, valued, supported, and connected to meaningful work.
 Recognition plays a central role in all of it.
 It turns values into action, effort into impact, and intention into behavior people want to repeat.